-‘I love flowers and I want to open a flower shop!’
+‘I love flowers, and I want to open a flower shop!’

 Cute and perhaps idealistic.
 But where’s the reality?

-Part of being an entrepreneur is understanding and reducing risk
+Part of being an entrepreneur is understanding and reducing risk.

-You’ll need to make it before you run out of time/money
+You’ll need to make it before you run out of time/money.

 To take the example with the flower shop from above, you’ll not only need great flowers to sell, but you’ll also need to know a lot about it.
-The more experience you have in the flower business, the easier it’ll be – and the better your services and products are then you’ll need less time/money to get going.
-If you don’t have the experience then go and get it.
+The more experience you have in the flower business, the easier it’ll be – and the better your services and products are, you’ll need less time/money to get going.
+If you don’t have the experience, then go and get it.
 Work in a flower shop for 6 to 12 months.
 Find out everything you can while having an income that supports you.
 Then when you’re ready, start your business.

 Are you good enough?

-This will give you more time to establish your business.
+It will give you more time to establish your business.
 You don’t need to worry about learning a new skill.
 You can concentrate on finding your clients while your services and/or products are top from day one.

 I can recommend this book: So good they can’t ignore you from Cal Newport.
-It gives a lot of examples and explanations why skills trump passion every time.
+It gives a lot of examples and explanations why skills do trump passion every time.